pactflow/pact-msw-adapter/README.md

 ## How to use

 Let's start by listing it's methods:
-- `setupMswPactAdapter`: Generates an pact-msw-adapter instance.
+- `setupPactMswAdapter`: Generates an pact-msw-adapter instance.
 It also allows for several options on the adapter.
 - `newTest`: Tells the adapter a new test is about to start.
 This is used for validating msw calls.
 - `verifyTest`: Waits for all pending network calls to finish or timeout, and asserts that all these calls started and finished on the same test without unexpected errors, and that there were no calls to included urls which aren't handled by msw.
 - `clear`: Resets all pact-msw-adapter's internal states, same effect as generating a new pact-msw-adapter instance.